Buddhist ethics: War

 The Buddhist analysis of conflict begins with the 'Three Poisons' of greed, hatred and delusion.
 Craving and attachment, the cause of suffering, is also the cause of conflict.
 Buddhist philosopher Shantideva states in his Siksasamuccaya: "Wherever conflict arises among living creatures, the sense of possession is the cause".
 Craving for material resources as well as grasping to political or religious views is seen as a major source of war.
 One's attachment to self-identity, and identification with tribe, nation state or religion is also another root of human conflict according to Buddhism.

 The Buddha promoted non-violence in various ways, he encouraged his followers not to fight in wars and not to sell or trade weapons.
 The Buddha stated that in war, both victor and defeated suffer: "The victor begets enmity.
 The vanquished dwells in sorrow.
 The tranquil lives happily, abandoning both victory and defeat" (Dhammapada, 201).
 Buddhist philosopher Candrakīrti wrote that soldiery was not a respectable profession: "the sacrifice of life in battle should not be respected, since this is the basis for harmful actions."
 The Mahayana Brahmajala Sutra states that those who take the Bodhisattva vows should not take any part in war, watch a battle, procure or store weapons, praise or approve of killers and aid the killing of others in any way.
 In his Abhidharma-kosa, Vasubandhu writes that all soldiers in an army are guilty of the killing of the army, not just those who perform the actual killing.
 Historic Buddhists that emphasized peace and dialogue include Ashoka, King Harsha, Vimalakirti, and Prince Shōtoku.
-Modern Buddhist peace activists include The 14th Dalai Lama, Thich Nhat Hanh, Sulak Sivaraksa, A. T. Ariyaratne, Sulak Sivaraksa, Preah Maha Ghosananda and Nichidatsu Fujii.
+Modern Buddhist peace activists include The 14th Dalai Lama, Thich Nhat Hanh, Sulak Sivaraksa, A. T. Ariyaratne, Preah Maha Ghosananda and Nichidatsu Fujii.